 • are designed for civilian use but which have potential military uses (‘dual-use’ items)

 Additional controls apply to certain specific sanctions lists.
-This News Analysis focus on the regime applicable to dual-use items, which is the export control regime most likely to be relevant to commercial software.
+This analysis focusses on the regime applicable to dual-use items, which is the export control regime most likely to be relevant to commercial software.

 The definition of ‘export’ under the EU Dual-Use Regulation is broad and in addition to physical exports includes: